Executive Risk & Board Advisory

 Microsoft Digital Defense Report 2024 documented that AI-generated phishing content surpassed human-authored phishing in observed campaign volume during Q3-Q4 2024.
 The shift represents a structural change in phishing economics: AI tooling makes high-quality, personalized, multilingual phishing essentially free to produce, eliminating the labor cost that previously bounded campaign sophistication.

-16. AiTM phishing kits bypass 95% of push-notification MFA
+16. AiTM phishing kits bypass the majority of push-notification MFA

-Microsoft, Okta, and Cloudflare have all documented that adversary-in-the-middle (AiTM) phishing tooling — Evilginx, Modlishka, and the broader category — successfully captures session tokens after legitimate MFA approval in the substantial majority of attempts against push-notification, SMS-based, and TOTP-based MFA.
+Microsoft, Okta, and Cloudflare have all documented that adversary-in-the-middle (AiTM) phishing tooling, including Evilginx and Modlishka, captures session tokens after legitimate MFA approval in the substantial majority of attempts against push, SMS, and TOTP-based MFA.
 Phishing-resistant FIDO2 hardware keys and platform passkeys remain effective against AiTM tooling.

 17. 90% of phishing pages now use HTTPS

-Anti-Phishing Working Group reports that approximately 90% of observed phishing pages now operate over HTTPS with valid TLS certificates, frequently obtained from Let's Encrypt or other free CA services.
-The user education advice from a decade ago — "check for the padlock" — is now actively misleading.
-Modern phishing pages have valid TLS by default.
+The Anti-Phishing Working Group reports that approximately 90% of observed phishing pages now operate over HTTPS with valid TLS certificates, frequently obtained from free certificate authorities.
+The decade-old advice to check for the padlock is now actively misleading; modern phishing pages have valid TLS by default.

 18. 3.5-minute median time-to-click after receipt

-Verizon DBIR 2024 measured the median time from phishing email receipt to first user click at approximately 3.5 minutes, with the 5.5-minute median for data entry (credentials, payment info).
-User-centric defensive layers — awareness training, suspicious email reporting — cannot operationally respond at this speed.
-Technical defensive layers (URL detonation, AiTM detection, conditional access risk policies) must catch what users will not.
+Verizon DBIR 2024 measured the median time from phishing email receipt to first user click at roughly 3.5 minutes, with a 5.5-minute median for data entry.
+User-centric defensive layers cannot operationally respond at this speed.
+Technical layers such as URL detonation, AiTM detection, and conditional access risk policies must catch what users will not.

 19. 25% of phishing campaigns target executives specifically

-Mimecast and Proofpoint threat intelligence indicate that approximately one in four phishing campaigns explicitly targets executive or senior management roles — the elevated phishing category known as whaling or BEC.
-The high-value targeting is operationally efficient: a single successful whaling compromise typically produces 10-100x the financial yield of bulk consumer phishing.
+Mimecast and Proofpoint threat intelligence indicate that roughly one in four phishing campaigns explicitly targets executive or senior management roles, the elevated category known as whaling or BEC.
+The targeting is operationally efficient: a single successful whaling compromise typically produces 10-100x the yield of bulk consumer phishing.

-The arithmetic that drove the AI phishing inflection point: at current LLM API pricing, producing a high-quality, personalized phishing email costs fractions of a cent in inference.
+The arithmetic that drove the AI phishing inflection point: at current model pricing, producing a high-quality, personalized phishing email costs fractions of a cent.
 Campaign scale is no longer limited by labor; it is limited only by the cost of acquiring target lists.
-The defensive economics have inverted compared to a decade ago, when phishing required meaningful human effort per email.
+The defensive economics have inverted compared to a decade ago.